surf-visualization/blospray/docs/sciviz.md

   the underlying numbers in the dataset is used as well.
   This is what sciviz tools like ParaView allow you to do quite easily.
   They also contains *data analysis* operations, such as integration, histogramming, plot value over line and k-means.
+Finally, data related annotations are available, such as color legends and axis grids.

 - Sciviz tools like ParaView and VisIt allow analysis and visualization of large datasets using parallel (multi-node) processing and rendering.